json-schema-org/community/programs/sponsors/sponsors.md

 - New features development
 - Legal protection

-Then, money will be used to:
+Then, money will be used for:

 - Merchandising
 - Mentoring and Contributing programs